andrei1015/andrei1015/README.md

 # Hello World! 🌊
 Hello!
-My name is Andrei and I like web and linux stuff! 🐧
+My name is Andrei and I like web and linux! 🐧

-**Currently working on** this backup app and some other stuff
+**Currently working on** linux stuff
-**Currently learning about** Terraform, IaC 🌍
+**Currently learning about** IaC, Linux, sysadmining 🌍

 https://andrei.win/